Mefitek/digital-electronics-1/labs/Projekt/README.md

 ### Team members

-* Petr Klíma leader
+* Petr Klíma leader and main dick sucker
-* Vladimír Skoumal responsible for finding solutions on internet (esp. fektuška)
+* Vladimír Skoumal responsible for internet research and design
 * Matěj Černohous responsible for logic and documentation

 ### Table of contents